utah-cs4470-sp23/class/spec.md

 Keep in mind that a number of interesting floating point values exist, such as -0, inf, and NaN.
-Operations on these values should follow standard IEEE 754 semantics.
-For example, `inf + 1 = inf`, and `x / 0 = NaN`.
+Operations on these values should follow standard IEEE 754 semantics: `inf + 1.0 = inf`, and `0.0 / 0.0 = NaN`.
 Floating point instructions should generally give you the desired behavior for free, it is built into the FP hardware unit.

 Comparisons, which take either two integer subexpressions or two float subexpressions, and yield Booleans: